Birch101/react-demo-app/README.md

 ## Deployment

-The React application is automatically deployed to this URL via yaml script included in this repository:
+The React application is automatically to an Azure App Service at this URL via yaml script included in this repository:

 - https://react-demo-app-cb.azurewebsites.net